shawngerrard/aws-ec2-webserver-test/README-pulumi.md

 My main script defines an Ubuntu [Amazon Machine Image (AMI)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html), a [Security Group](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#VPCSecurityGroups), and then attaches these resources to a newly-defined EC2 instance.

 A nifty feature of AWS is that we can also add some code to the [User-Data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) attribute of the EC2 instance to define some scripts to run as the instance is starting up.
 This is useful if you want to install applications or modules into the instance automatically upon startup.
 In this case, we use the *user-data* attribute of our EC2 instance definition to install [Lightweight Kubernetes (K3S)](https://k3s.io/).

+### Deploy the AWS Infrastructure

+So, we've built our infrastructure as Python code.
+Now, we need to deploy it and test that K3S has installed correctly.

+Before we deploy our infrastructure, we'll need to make some tweaks.

 ## Step 2 - Installing Docker into Amazon EC2 <a href="step2"></a>